DEGIRO vs Saxo Bank

 DEGIRO wins on cost

-Saxo Bank wins on features
+Saxo Bank wins on features and admin

 Where they are equal